-POLITICO reported on Wednesday the Russian surveillance plane flew over the Washington, D.C., area and near Bedminster, N.J., where President Donald Trump is on a working vacation and later appeared to fly at low altitude over Wright-Patterson Air Force Base.
-The website said the trip’s route “appeared to be an attempt to troll President Donald Trump.”
+Politico reported on Wednesday that the Russian surveillance plane flew over the Washington, D.C., area and near Bedminster, New Jersey, where President Donald Trump is on a working vacation, and later appeared to fly at low altitude over Wright-Patterson Air Force Base.
+The website said the trip's route "appeared to be an attempt to troll President Donald Trump."
 The jet also flew over West Virginia, Virginia and Pennsylvania.

 Late Wednesday, Mayer confirmed the Russian plane was at Wright-Patterson.

 “We had the standard notification in advance that it was going to happen, and it happened exactly the way it was supposed to,” he said.

 The Russians have flown past Open Skies missions from the Miami Valley base, authorities have said.